claabs/watch-dogs-legion-version-manager/GitAlternative.md

 Open Git Bash in the game folder and run:

-* `git fetch`
-* `git checkout origin/master`
+* `git checkout master`

 ## Cleanup drive space

-If you don't plan on switch versions for a while want to clear old versions from the cache, run the following in Git Bash from the game folder: `git lfs prune -c --recent`
+If you don't plan on switch versions for a while want to clear old versions from the cache, run the following in Git Bash from the game folder:

+* `git lfs prune -c --recent`